What does it mean and entail to be

 During her performances, Jessica investigates the contemporary but also timeless parameters for one to develop as a human being.
 Her fascination derives from being confronted with many disabled people throughout her childhood in her near environment.

 As an artist, she commences herself as her own guinea pig, by not only testing her own mental and physical boundaries during her solitairy and interactive performances, but also by making the course of her life and the accumulation of all her personal actions in her daily life the final statement of her lifelong artistic investigation.
 Thus her artworks can be seen as pages from her personal diary, an overall attempt to turn life into the work of art itself (in Dutch she calls this: LevensKunst).
 She also shares many of her (sometimes embarrassingly honest and 'too-ugly-to-be-blog-worthy') details from her personal life on her personal blog and vlog called Arty Farty Life.

 The affect, caused by the use of ritual settings and gestures, music and hypnotising smells, visuals (a.o.
 The Rite, 2017), but also just by causing an interaction, playing psychological tricks or by creating a still life within her performances (which evoke the viewer to reflect upon their own behaviour, thoughts and feelings), plays the key role in her aim to connect to all kinds of people through her performances.

-Starting her studies as a painter, but quickly evolving towards making performance art.
-And in that way, integrating her love for theatre and music, for which she had been taking classes from 2005 - 2008 at Jongerentheater Quint and the Hofpleintheater LOT, into her fine-art performances.
+Starting her fine-arts studies as a painter, but quickly evolving towards making performance art.
+And in that way, integrating her love for and experience with theatre and music, for which she had been taking classes from 2005 - 2008 at Jongerentheater Quint and the Hofpleintheater LOT, into her fine-art performances.
 During her studies at the Willem de Kooning academy, she also took classes in philosophy from a.o.
 Henk Oosterling, Awee Prins and Jos de Mul at the Erasmus University, as the minor degree for her bachelor.